-Spring-blooming perennials, especially in the bare root form, are best planted in the fall.
-This gives the roots time to establish, and allows the plants a strong start the following spring.
+Spring-blooming perennials, especially in the bare root form, are best planted early in the fall.
+Planting in the fall while the soil is still warm will give the roots enough time establish properly.
+This allows the plants to emerge from established roots with a stronger start the following spring.
 The resulting blooms will benefit early season pollinators, as well.

 Many of our spring ephemerals are shipped as “bare root” stock.
 Instructions for transplanting bare root are included in shipped packages, and can also be found here …

 2. An important nectar source for early season pollinators

 Woodland ephemerals bloom, undergo pollination, and produce seed, all during a small window of time between snowmelt and when the trees leaf-out.
 The spring sunlight warming the woodland floor causes the plants to bloom.
 At the same time, the warmth stirs pollinating insects into action.
 The availability of spring flowering natives ensures that early pollinators have the nectar they seek in the critical period when they first emerge to forage.

 3. Leaves are the best mulch for woodland species

 Don’t bother buying mulch at the store, these spring beauties prefer leaves.
 Woodland ephemerals love the rich humousy soil as created by an accumulation of leaf litter in a forest.
 The leafy mulch is home to insects that pollinate and help spread their seeds.
 Seed dispersal is usually fulfilled by ants which carry the seed only a few meters from the plant.
 Because the dispersal is so local (unlike seeds dispersed by birds or wind), habitat fragmentation is a threat to the survival of spring ephemerals.
 Once these plants disappear from a forest, they rarely return.

 4. Plant them with other, later emerging, plants.
 The stem and leaves will die-back.